 - Donate books to Cary Library or Africa Library Project.
 Education is key for a sustainable future!

-- Walk, bike, take a bus, or carpool
+- Travel the Green Way - Walk, bike, take a bus, or carpool

-- And share green practices with others
+- Share green practices with others

 (courtesy of The Green Team Pledge)